-Yes, the course is set up for you to walk in a clockwise direction only.
-We will be tracking your progress through a stamp system so it is important that you continue in a clockwise direction while on the course.
-People walking in an anti-clockwise direction will be classed as non participants.
+Yes, the course is set up for you to walk in a clockwise direction only to assist in safely managing the flow of walkers.
+People walking in an anti-clockwise direction will be classed as non-participants.

-What is the level of difficulty of the course?
+What is the accessibility and difficulty of the course?

 In organising this event we have made every effort to ensure the course is as accessible as possible.
 Unfortunately due to the nature of some of the terrain, it is difficult to make the course completely accessible for everyone.
-The most assessable part of the course is starting just before Pyrmont Bridge, through to the Southern end of Gladesville Bridge.
+The main areas to consider (where the only access is via multiple steps) are:

-- Access from Sydney Harbour Bridge from the South (onto Cumberland St, The Rocks)
+- Access from Sydney Harbour Bridge to the south (onto Cumberland Street, The Rocks)

-Please enquire at the Information Booth at the villages for more information as you make your way around the course.
+The north side of the course from Hunters Hill Village through to Milsons Point Village is considered to be a Medium Level Walk and includes a number of hills.
+Please enquire at the Information Booth at each Village for more information as you make your way around the course.

 What if I can't walk the entire 28km, is there transport available?

 This event is for everyone so you can start and finish wherever you like.
 When you register online you will need to nominate which of the seven Villages you would like to start at.
 For your convenience, event partner Transport for NSW is providing frequent free event buses to run in both directions around the course to transport you between Villages or back to your starting point.
-All you need to do is show your passport!
+All you need to do is show your Event Passport.
 Check the event map inside your Event Passport for bus stop locations.
-You can also stop at the closest village and enquire at the information booth for local transport information.
+You can also stop at the closest Village and enquire at the Information Booth for local transport information.

 Where are the bus stops located?

-- King St, Wollstonecraft - King St, opposite side of the road to Wollstonecraft Village (Brennan Park)
+- King St, Wollstonecraft - Opposite side of the road to Wollstonecraft Village (Brennan Park)

-- River Rd, Greenwich - On Northern side of River Rd, opposite Greenwich Hospital
+- River Rd, Greenwich - On northern side of River Road, opposite Greenwich Hospital

-- River Rd West, Blaxland's Corner - On Northern side of River Rd, near William Edward St
+- River Rd West, Blaxland's Corner - On northern side of River Road, near William Edward Street

-- Burns Bay Rd, Linley Point - On Western side of Burns Bay Rd opposite intersection of View St
+- Burns Bay Rd, Linley Point - On western side of Burns Bay Road opposite intersection of View Street

-- Burns Bay Rd, Hunters Hill - On the north bound exit ramp to Church St, Hunters Hill
+- Burns Bay Rd, Hunters Hill - On the northbound exit ramp to Church Street

 - Victoria Rd, Drummoyne - near Lyons Rd, outside the Drummoyne Post Office

-- Victoria Rd, Rozelle - at Toelle St, Rozelle
+- Victoria Rd, Rozelle - At Toelle Street

-- Pirrama Rd, Pyrmont - Pirrama Rd opposite Pyrmont Village, outside The Star
+- Pirrama Rd, Pyrmont - Opposite Pyrmont Village, outside The Star

-- Erskine St, King St Wharf - Erskine St, between Lime St and Shelley St
+- Erskine St, King St Wharf - Between Lime Street and Shelley Street

 Is there more than one way to walk the course?